 N.B.: No certificate should ever be sent to CBL or to Citibank if the security is not eligible in CBL.

 Transfer of physical securities requires the intervention of a transfer agent that ensure either the registration in case of bearer securities or the re-registration of securities in the appropriate nominee name in case of registered securities.

 In most cases, physical securities that are delivered to CBL are in registered form.
 For bearer securities, the procedure depends on the requirements set by the concerned transfer agent.
-We therefore recommend you contact your CBL Customer Support officer to determine the course of action.
+We therefore recommend you contact your CBL Client Services officer to determine the course of action.